PROFILE OF ROCHAS ETHELBERT ANAYO OKOROCHA (OON), GOVERNOR, IMO STATE, NIGERIA

-On May 29th, 2011, Rochas Okorocha was sworn-in as the14th Governor of Imo State and the 5th to be democratically elected.
-He contested for the office of governor on the platform of the All Progressive Grand Alliance (APGA) in April 2011 but later decamped to the All Progressives Congress (APC) in 2013 from where he contested and won a second term in office.
+On May 29, 2011, Rochas Okorocha was sworn-in as the14th Governor of Imo State and the 5th to be democratically elected.
+He contested for the office of governor on the platform of the All Progressives Grand Alliance (APGA) in April 2011 but later decamped to the All Progressives Congress (APC) in 2013 from where he contested and won a second term in office.

 Rochas believes that the rich are obligated to cater for the poor and underprivileged in the society.
 His government policy thrust is anchored on a strong partnership between public and private sectors.
 While the government has the responsibility to provide the enabling environment, to achieve sustainable economic growth and social development, the private sector must also play a pivotal role.

 Following the depleting revenue from crude oil, the Rochas Okorocha-led administration launched a new plan to ensure that every family in the State owns a palm plantation.
-He renamed the biggest palm plantation in Imo State from ADAPALM to Imo Palm Plantation (IPP) and commenced a programme tagged ‘Ikuona Nkwu?’ meaning, ‘Have you planted a palm tree? the aim being to motivate every resident and farmer in the State to engage in palm planting.
+He renamed the biggest palm plantation in Imo State from ADAPALM to Imo Palm Plantation (IPP) and commenced a programme tagged ‘Ikuona Nkwu?’ translated as, ‘Have you planted a palm tree?
+The aim, being to motivate every resident and farmer in the State to engage in palm planting.

 Rochas Okorocha believes that the provision of amenities and social development cannot be left to government alone.
 He therefore instituted a scholarship scheme in 1986, several years before venturing into politics, which he later institutionalized by setting up the Rochas Foundation in 2001 with the pioneer students emanating from Owerri College.

-Through the instrumentality of the foundation, he built schools in four States in Nigeria to cater for the educational well-being of the indigent students in Nigeria.
+Through the instrumentality of the foundation, he built schools in four States in Nigeria to cater for the educational well-being of the indigent students in the nation.
 He later became the President of the Nigerian Red Cross Society.

-During his first term as governor of Imo State, he established a state-owned foundation through which scores of indigent citizens of Imo State were provided access to free midi-care within and outside Nigeria.
+During his first term as governor of Imo State, he established a state-owned foundation through which scores of indigent citizens of Imo State were provided access to free Medicare within and outside Nigeria.

 After his election as governor in 2011, Rochas Okorocha forfeited his security votes for four years totaling sixteen billion naira and used the money to sponsor a free secondary and tertiary education programme for all the students schooling in government-owned schools in the State.